Industry Solution · Food & Beverage

-Food & Beverage Supply Chain Planning Software to Deliver Fresher with Less Waste
+Food & Beverage Supply Chain Planning Software to Deliver Fresher With Less Waste

 Probabilistic AI for demand forecasting, perishability-aware inventory optimization, and promotions planning — delivering flawless service with minimal waste across short-shelf-life supply chains, even when demand is volatile and retailers demand perfection.

 Short shelf lives turn forecast error straight into waste.
-Layer on promotional peaks up to 30× baseline, retailer OTIF penalties, and thousands of SKUs with different expiry dates, and deterministic, monthly S&OP planning locks in the wrong bets, overstocking slow movers into spoilage and write-offs while stocking out of bestsellers during the promotions and peaks that matter most.
+Layer on promotional peaks up to 30× baseline, retailer OTIF penalties, and thousands of SKUs with different expiry dates, and deterministic, monthly S&OP planning locks in the wrong bets — overstocking slow movers into spoilage and write-offs while stocking out of bestsellers during the promotions and peaks that matter most.
+ToolsGroup’s food and beverage supply chain planning software closes that gap with range-based probabilistic forecasting and decision intelligence that understands seasonality, perishability, and storage constraints — continuously steering demand, supply, and service toward your financial targets to deliver flawless service with minimal waste.

 What Food & Beverage Optimization Delivers